6 May 2016, 19.00

 The map is a freely accessible resource, usable by the local activist community in particular.
 It is featured in the Anthropocene Campus program at HKW in Berlin and in an upcoming exhibition at the Museum of Contemporary Photography in Chicago.
 In the workshop, Holmes will present the map-making process and develop the concept of the "Global Political Ecology of Chicago."
 Participants are invited to enlarge upon the concept, to critique it, or to suggest possibilities for other applications and transformations of the approach, in Buapest or in the place where they live.

-Site was started with Mobirise site themes
+This website was created with Mobirise themes